The Death of the Draftsman

 reviewing and checking format that requires no special software or even a computer.
 Paper is very cheap, easy to handle and recyclable.

-Here is a comment on my article "Why MBE, MBD and PMI Will Fail"
+A comment from a MSME P.E in my article "Why MBE, MBD and PMI Will Fail"

 "The big problem is, any failure will be blamed on the responsible engineers and not an unworkable system.
 MBE is already being backstopped by drawings in many organizations that are forced to use MBE, but the drawings are frequently not in the release control process because they are not the "primary" data driving fabrication.
 A fine mess..."